pyg-team/pytorch_geometric/examples/graphlearn_for_pytorch/distributed/README.md

 # Distributed (multi nodes) examples.

-This example shows how to leverage [GraphLearn-for-PyTorch(GLT)](https://github.com/alibaba/graphlearn-for-pytorch) to train PyG models in distributed scenarios.
+This example shows how to leverage [GraphLearn-for-PyTorch(GLT)](https://github.com/alibaba/graphlearn-for-pytorch) to train PyG models in distributed scenarios with GPUs.
 The dataset in this example is `ogbn-products` from the [Open Graph Benchmark](https://ogb.stanford.edu/) and you can also train on `ogbn-papers100M` with minor modifications of the configuration file.

 To run this distributed example, you can choose to direct run the example or use our [script](launch.py) following the guidance below.